 Backtracking

-When failure occurs all assignements are undone (i.e. P is unset again) and the next rule in the program is tried.
+When failure occurs all assignments are undone (i.e. P is unset again) and the next rule in the program is tried.
 This operation is called backtracking.

 The unification problem for the next rule is: